tanaybhomia/Competetive-Assignments/README.md

 ## What I use
-- VSCODE
+- VsCode
-- GEDIT
+- Gedit
-- KITTY *terminal*
+- Kitty *terminal*
 - Website - [CodeChef](https://www.codechef.com/users/tanay_bhomia)

+## Some of my favourite problems that I have solved